 Engineers also designed the Parkway to have a minimal impact the mountains and to be barely visible from lower elevations.
 Tunnels were often used to avoid damaging mountains and causing large “scars”.
 North Carolina contains 25 tunnels and there is 1 in Virginia.

 There are numerous access points, but no direct interchanges to interstate highways on the Parkway.
 Engineers developed small side roads that serve as access points to various NC highways.
 The Parkway has numerous access points along many large and smaller roads in Virginia and North Carolina.
 Some of these would probably be considered by most to be trails and not roads.

-RockFish Gap is accessible via Virginia Interstate 64 from Staunton, Charlottesville, and Richmond VA.
+Rockfish Gap is accessible via Virginia Interstate 64 from Staunton, Charlottesville, and Richmond VA.
 Rockfish Gap is Exit 99.
-Rockfish Gap is also the southern most access point for Skyline Drive.
+Rockfish Gap is also the southernmost access point for Skyline Drive.

 From Roanoke, VA, take Interstate 581/220 to Milepost 121 on the Parkway.
 The Parkway is about 5 miles from Roanoke.

-There is not direct interchange between the Parkway and Interstate 77, although the Parkway does cross I77.
+There is no direct interchange between the Parkway and Interstate 77, although the Parkway does cross I77.
 To access the Parkway from I77, take Exit 8 to Highway 52 and follow the signs to the Parkway.
 You’ll enter the parkway at Milepost 199.